 In their efforts to be more data-driven, organizations pushed marketers to support their contribution to success turning marketing from a cost to a profit center.
-For many organizations, this meant a focus on bottom of the funnel — ROI.
+For many organizations, this meant a focus on the bottom of the funnel — ROI.

 And, I won’t attempt to marginalize the importance of bottom of the funnel marketing and analyzing the return for your bottom of the funnel marketing efforts.

-What I will do is draw your attention to the funnel — it has the shape it does because conversion relies of success at marketing activities aimed at earlier positions on the funnel.
+What I will do is draw your attention to the funnel — it has the shape it does because conversion relies upon success at marketing activities aimed at earlier positions on the funnel.
 So, the more you pour into the top of the funnel, the more there is to flow out the bottom of the funnel in terms of returns.
 Even though market performance rests squarely on the bottom of the funnel, that performance is supported by actions aimed at top of funnel marketing.

 Problems measuring top of funnel marketing